July 13, 2026

 Writing and Editing

-After that, I revise again using a word processor, Grammarly, and the built-in AI features on my laptop.
+After my first draft, I revise again using a word processor, Grammarly, and the built-in AI features on my laptop.
 These tools help me identify passive voice, weak phrasing, and unclear logic.
 I also use originality checkers to prevent accidental plagiarism.
 I don’t consider “parallel construction” a defense.
 If an idea, phrase, or argument is indebted to something, I try to give credit.

 WordPress and Publishing Tools